Germany Travel FAQ

 Q. How can I subscribe to the Deutschland-Ticket ?
 What if I don’t have a German bank account?

 A. You can subscribe via the Rhinebahn app and pay with a credit card.
+Or subscribe via the DB Navigator app and use Wise to send payment.
 Read our guide here for more info.

 Q. Can I take Uber/Lyft in Germany?
 Or is a taxi better?

-A. You’ll find Uber in some parts of Germany but you won’t find Lyft at all.
+A. You’ll find Uber in some parts of Germany but you won’t find Lyft at all (as of now).
 Locals use FreeNow instead.
+We haven’t used it ourselves but we’ve had clients tell use it worked great for them.
 You can also find regular taxis throughout Germany, especially outside of airports, train stations, etc.

 Accommodations